Parkwood Trust

 The fees are set on the basis of recovering the costs of running the village for that year.

-What other costs is a villa occupier responsible for?
+What other costs are you responsible for as a villa occupier?

-You still pay your normal household costs, including power, gas, contents insurance, telephone and internal maintenance.
+You still pay your normal household costs, which include power, gas, contents insurance, telephone and internal maintenance.
+Each resident receives an annual invoice for their villa insurance according to the size of villa.

 Are there any fees or charges payable when you leave the village?

-Yes, you pay a retention of 25% of the villa licence value on settlement when you leave Parkwood.
-The 25% is calculated on the market value of the unit at the time you vacate it.
-If you are at Parkwood less than three years, the retention will be abated on a pro rata basis – for example if you are at Parkwood for eighteen months, the retention would be 12.5%.
+Yes, you pay a retention of 30% of the villa ORA value on settlement when you leave Parkwood.
+The 30% is calculated on the market value of the unit.
+If you are at Parkwood less than three years the retention will be abated on a pro rata basis, eg if you were at Parkwood eighteen months, the retention would be 15%.

 What will you get paid when you leave and when will you be paid?

-You will be paid the value of the Licence to Occupy less the 25% retention when the licence is sold to a new licensee.
-If you move to Parkwood Lodge from a villa, the 25% retention will be taken when the villa licence is sold.
+You will be paid the value of the ORA less the 30% retention when the ORA is sold to a new resident.
+The 30% retention is paid from settlement proceeds when the villa ORA is sold.

 How is the villa valued?

-The villa is valued independently at market value, and this value is agreed by the parties before any upgrading work is undertaken.
+The villa is valued independently at market value.
+This value is agreed by the parties before any upgrading work is undertaken.
 The Trust undertakes any upgrading work necessary on behalf of the incoming resident.

 Do you receive capital gains?

-Yes, you receive 75% of any capital gains made on the sale of a villa Licence to Occupy, the value being agreed prior to upgrading work being undertaken by the Trust.
-You receive 50% of any capital gains made on the sale of an apartment Licence to Occupy.
+Yes, you receive 70% of any capital gains made on the sale of a villa ORA, the value being agreed prior to upgrading work being undertaken by the Trust.

 Are there any other exit fees?